gudi99/100DaysOfMLCode/README.md

 Completed half of the next Lesson: Decision Trees.

 Going great.
 New algorithm Decision Trees making more sense and looks brilliant.
 Need to learn more.

+## Day 14: 29 Aug, 2018
+Revised the topics learnt till today.

+OfCourse there is a lot more to learn but without remembering the learnt things will be just wasted.
+So, today's one hour is dedicated to revision and analysis of things learnt till today.